openresty/lua-nginx-module/README.markdown

 Returns a Lua table with three slots (`res.status`, `res.header`, and `res.body`).

 `res.header` holds all the response headers of the subrequest and it is a normal Lua table.
+For multi-value response headers, the value is a Lua (array) table that holds all the values in the order that they appear.
+For instance, if the subrequest response headers contains the following
+lines:

+    Set-Cookie: a=3
+    Set-Cookie: foo=bar
+    Set-Cookie: baz=blah

+Then `res.header["Set-Cookie"]` will be evaluted to the table value `{"a=3", "foo=bar", "baz=blah"}`.

 URI query strings can be concatenated to URI itself, for instance,